NYSCP Operation Choice - North Yorkshire

 • County Lines – Coercive Relationships & Gangs

-The length of the programme will depend on the individual need of the C&YP and may vary.
-An individual who positively engages with the educational process delivered by the SLT, may work with them for 4-6 weeks.
-If their case is further referred to commissioned services who specialise in substance misuse intervention or youth work, then their involvement in the process may take 6 months or beyond.
+The length of the programme will depend on the individual needs of the C&YP and may vary.
+An individual who positively engages with the educational process delivered by the School Liaison Team may work with them for 4-6 weeks.
+If their case is further referred to commissioned services that specialise in substance misuse intervention or youth work, then their involvement in the process may take 6 months or beyond.

 The Drug Service providers are: